tsvb/moonandsun/README.md

 # Moon and Sun Natal Chart

 This project is a simple Flask web application that generates planetary positions for a natal chart using the [Swiss Ephemeris](https://www.astro.com/swisseph/).
-The application now also calculates major aspects between planets with their orb strength and identifies the chart ruler based on the ascendant sign.
+The application now also calculates major aspects between planets with their orb strength, identifies the chart ruler based on the ascendant sign and draws a chart wheel illustrating the houses and planetary locations.

 ## Setup